 Initially exclusive to single-family homes, smart home devices now streamline daily living for apartment residents, too.
-These smart apartment buildings are outfitted with the latest technology, such as smart locks, mobile access control, and automated thermostats.
+These smart apartments are outfitted with the latest technology, such as smart locks, mobile access control, and automated thermostats.
 And now, smart home technology is reshaping the multifamily landscape.

 As a multifamily property owner, manager, or developer, you’ll want to invest in smart property technology (proptech) to attract prospects and retain current residents.
 Read on to learn more about smart apartment technology, its benefits, and the best devices to invest in for your property.